Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism

 \section{Conclusion}

-In this survey, we provide the first comprehensive review of chain-of-thought (CoT) fine-tuning through the lens of human reasoning theory.
-By mapping diverse CoT fine-tuning approaches to the Six Thinking Hats framework, we offered a systematic perspective that connects technical developments with human cognitive mechanisms.
-Our analysis suggests that future research should move beyond optimizing performance on isolated benchmarks and instead pursue a more holistic view of reasoning in LLMs, emphasizing balanced integration across planning, creativity, judgment, reflection, internalization, and factual grounding.
+In this survey, we offer the first comprehensive review that connects technical developments with human reasoning mechanisms by mapping diverse CoT fine-tuning approaches to the Six Thinking Hats theory.
+Then, our analysis suggests that future research should pursue a more holistic view of reasoning in LLMs, emphasizing balanced integration across planning, creativity, judgment, reflection, internalization, and factual grounding.
 To facilitate progress, we also curated datasets, summarized model performance, and released a continuously updated repository to track recent advances.

-We believe that bridging CoT fine-tuning with cognitive theories can inspire novel methodologies, reveal deeper insights into the nature of reasoning in LLMs, and ultimately accelerate the development of models that reason in more human-like and trustworthy ways.